lukeprofits/Monero_Payment_Request_Standard/README.md

-# Decoding and Encoding Monero Subscription Payment Strings
+# Decoding & Encoding Monero Subscription Payment Strings

 This document explains how to decode and encode Monero subscription payment strings using gzip compression and Base64 encoding.